grscheller/scheller-linux-archive/grokScala/README.md

 * Using `val Rand = grokScala.grok.state.State` so the compiler can find the companion object.
 * User code needs to use `new` key word to distinguish constructor from the `State.apply` method.

 This is my original implimentation of `fpinscala.state.rand.Rand`.
-I plan to reimplemented it there as a case class containing a `State(RNG,A)`.
+I reimplemented it there as a case class containing a `State(RNG,A)`.